krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 So-called random coefficient models are popular modeling structures in ecology.
 Random-coefficient models are useful when data are grouped, like the Dyestuff data.
 However, unlike the Dyestuff data, random-coefficient models refer to scenarios where the statistical model that we want to entertain within each group is more complex than just a simple random sample with a group-specific mean.

-To illustrate random-coefficient models, we will consider the RIKZ data from Zuur et al. (2009).
-These data were first analyzed in an earlier textbook (Zuur et al.\ 2007).
-Zuur et al. (2009, p.
+To illustrate random-coefficient models, we will consider the RIKZ data from @zuur2009.
+These data were first analyzed in an earlier textbook (@zuur2007analysing).  @zuur2009 (p.
 101) describe the data as follows:

-> "Zuur et al. (2007) used marine benthic data from nine inter-tidal areas along the Dutch coast.
+> "@zuur2007analysing used marine benthic data from nine inter-tidal areas along the Dutch coast.
 The data were collected by the Dutch institute RIKZ in the summer of 2002.
 In each inter-tidal area (denoted by ‘beach’), five samples were taken, and the macro-fauna and abiotic variables were measured. ...
 The underlying question for these data is whether there is a relationship between species richness, exposure, and NAP (the height of a sampling station compared to mean tidal level).
 Exposure is an index composed of the following elements: wave action, length of the surf zone, slope, grain size, and the depth of the anaerobic layer."

 In other words, there are 9 beaches, and 5 samples from each beach.
 The response, measured at each sample, is the macrofaunal species richness.
 There are two covariates: NAP, which is a sample-level covariate, and exposure, which is a beach-level covariate.
 Because species richness is a count variable and includes the occasional zero (and because we have not yet discussed hierarchical models for non-Gaussian responses) we will use the square-root of richness as a variance-stabilizing transformation.
 Using the square root of species richness as the response has the added benefit of making our analysis different from the analysis in Zuur et al. (2009).

 We are going to analyze these data exhaustively, considering various approaches for their analysis and comparing the pros and cons.
 In our first pass, we will ignore the exposure covariate, and seek only to model the relationship between species richness and NAP.
 Once that analysis is complete, we will circle back and consider how the analysis changes when we consider the beach-level covariate as well.

-Like all data from Zuur et al. (2009), the data are available for download from the book's associated webpage.
+Like all data from @zuur2009, the data are available for download from the book's associated webpage.
 We will read in the data and do some housekeeping first.

 ``` r